-Large Language Models: A Quick Introduction
+Large Language Models: An ‘intuitive’ introduction

 Background